Romanesque architecture: Arches and openings

 The arches used in Romanesque architecture are nearly always semicircular, for openings such as doors and windows, for vaults and for arcades.
 Wide doorways are usually surmounted by a semi-circular arch, except where a door with a lintel is set into a large arched recess and surmounted by a semi-circular "lunette" with decorative carving.
 These doors sometimes have a carved central jamb.

 Narrow doors and small windows might be surmounted by a solid stone lintel.
 Larger openings are nearly always arched.
 A characteristic feature of Romanesque architecture, both ecclesiastic and domestic, is the pairing of two arched windows or arcade openings, separated by a pillar or colonette and often set within a larger arch.
-Ocular windows are common in Italy, particularly in the facade gable and are also seen in Germany.
+Ocular windows are common in Italy, particularly in the façade gable and are also seen in Germany.
 Later Romanesque churches may have wheel windows or rose windows with plate tracery.

 There are a very small number of buildings in the Romanesque style, such as Autun Cathedral in France and Monreale Cathedral in Sicily in which pointed arches have been used extensively, apparently for stylistic reasons.
 It is believed that in these cases there is a direct imitation of Islamic architecture.
 At other late Romanesque churches such as Durham Cathedral, and Cefalù Cathedral, the pointed arch was introduced as a structural device in ribbed vaulting.
 Its increasing application was fundamental to the development of Gothic architecture.